jordanmgh/coursera-gettingandcleaningdata-project/README.md

-1. Loading and then cleaning up the feature names (special characters replaced with underscores and duplicates removed, all letters set to lowercase, and repeating words removed).
+1. Loading and then cleaning up the feature names (special characters replaced with underscores and duplicates removed, all letters set to lowercase, repeating words removed, and single letter abbreviations t and f replaced with time/freq).
 2. Load test and train files into data frames and name variables in each (using cleaned up feature names, with names manually added for subjectID, activityID )